Sarah-A/training_dot_net/Azure/AzureAuthTestApp/AzureAuthTestApp/readme.md

 # Azure Authentication and Authorization Test ASP.Net Razor Web App

-- Added Authentication (OIDC) and Authorization (OAuth 2.0) through Identity Providers (in Azure Portal: `app service -> Authentication -> Add Provider`)
+- Added Authentication (OIDC) and Authorization (OAuth 2.0) through Identity Providers
+  - Added both Microsoft and GitHub as identity providers
-  - verified that I can access the app only using my authenticated user (ash..) and not using a different, unauthenticated user (sar...)
+  - verified that I can access the app only using my authenticated user (ash..) and not using a different, unauthenticated user (asa...)
 - Added `Standard User` and `Application Admin` roles and assigned different users to each.
--
+  - Verified that only the Admin can access the `Admin` page.
+- Added UI interface to support Sign In/Out

 See [ASP.Net Razor Pages](https://learn.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/razor-pages-start?view=aspnetcore-7.0&tabs=visual-studio) for general structure of the code.

 ## Development Environment: